CarberryChai/cplusplus_primer/chapter_7/note.md

 When `isbn` refers to members of `Sales_data` (e.g., `bookNo`), it is referring implicitly to the members of the object on which the function was called.
 In this call, when `isbn` returns `bookNo`, it is implicitly returning `total.bookNo`.

-**Member functions access the object on which they were called through an ex- tra, implicit parameter named `this`.**
+**Member functions access the object on which they were called through an extra, implicit parameter named `this`.**

 **When we call a member function, `this` is initialized with the address of the object on which the function was invoked.** For example, when we call `total.isbn()`.